amakarem/paypal/README.md

 # paypal
 paypal integration

+# Setup

-edit setting.php with your website configuration
+*run create_payments.sql on your MySQL server to set up payment table *edit setting.php with your website/database configuration

-index.html example for what you need to submit to payment.php
+*index.html example for what you need to submit to payment.php